Chemical Dependency Counseling Assistant (CDCA)

 This course provides an introduction into the field of chemical dependency counseling.
 This course meets all requirements necessary to apply for the Chemical Dependency Counselor Assistant (CDCA) phase I. This course looks at the essentials of chemical dependency counseling, including the characteristic of a counselor, ethic and legal issues, the process of becoming a counselor, theories of addiction, counseling procedures and strategies, group work, assessment and diagnosis, and treatment planning.Credit Hours: 3 Lecture Hours: 3

-Students who complete HMSV 2150 – Substance Abuse and Treatment meet all of the requirements to receive the CDCA Continuing Certification.
-This course is available completely online and can be completed in one semester.
-It may be available throughout the school year.
+Students who complete HMSV 2150 – Substance Abuse and Treatment meet all of the requirements to receive the CDCA Renewable Certification.
+This course is available hybrid/online and can be completed in one semester.
+Check NCSC’s course schedule for availability.

 HMSV 2150 - Substance Abuse & Treatment